joe-at-da/face-swap/README.md

 ## Development Status

-Currently in Phase 1 of development.
-See [ROADMAP.md](ROADMAP.md) for details.
+Currently in Beta phase with all core features implemented.
+Both backend and frontend components are complete and ready for deployment.
+See [ROADMAP.md](ROADMAP.md) for detailed progress and next steps.

 ## License